bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-02-once-upon-a-time-in-the-west.md.md

-<![endif]-->
+---
+layout: post
+title: Once upon a Time in the Weest
+published: true
+date: 2023-01-02
+readtime: true
+categories: ['SIGHT AND SOUND GREATEST FILMS OF ALL TIME 2022<br>95=']
+tags: [Western]
+metadata: 'USA/Japan 2017, 104 mins<br> Director: Jordan Peele'
+pdf: '2023-01-02-get-out.pdf'
+---

 It may not be the definitive western, but it might just be the most western: part parody, part eulogy, part apotheosis, _Once upon a Time in the West_ is every narrative and formal cliché, every grandiose gesture, every ambiguous, every subversive, every troubling commentary on American history that its parent genre deals in condensed into a sumptuously operatic melodrama that stands tall as one of the most purely cinematic spectacles ever put to film.
 **Alan Mattli, _Sight and Sound_, Winter 2022-23**

 Sergio Leone’s operatic, elegiac 1968 Western _Once Upon a Time in the West_ regularly sits at the top of many people’s favourite films of all-time list, and with good reason: think of Ennio Morricone’s unforgettable score, or the dialogue-free opening sequence that lingers on three hitmen as they wait for Charles Bronson’s ‘Harmonica’ to arrive in town by train – a masterpiece of slow-building tension.
 Then there’s the endlessly quotable dialogue (‘People scare better when they’re dying’) and the pitch-perfect performances, with Henry Fonda playing against type as the evil Frank, Jason Robards as Cheyenne, and a never-more beautiful Claudia Cardinale as the dignified widow Jill McBain.
 Leone called his film ‘a ballet of the dead’, and it both celebrated and changed forever the classic Western film.
 **_Sight and Sound_, July 2009**